Visit La Rioja, Spain

 May to October is a good time to visit La Rioja but for wine lovers the Wine Battle in Haro in June and the grape harvest in September make these months particularly attractive times to explore.
 The Rioja Wine Harvest Festival in Logrono, a week of celebrations, parades, dancing and fireworks, also takes place in September.

-This sample itinerary will give you an idea of what is possible when you travel in La Rioja, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in La Rioja, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of La Rioja